Blueprint SDK — guidelines

 should:

-- Finally, update its attributes to record that the buyer, represented by the calling address (in the NC transaction), is entitled to withdraw the 5 selected NFTs.
+- Finally, update its attributes to record that the buyer, represented by the calling address (in the call), is entitled to withdraw the 5 selected NFTs.

 The same applies to the public method get_blind_box